5 Tools and Strategies for Enhanced Decision-Making

 As team members feel empowered and are comfortable sharing ideas, you will start to see a leadership culture’s formation.

-In a high performing team, leadership is fluid and something all team members can empower them to make decisions for themselves instead of being told what to do by their managers.
+In a high-performing team, leadership is fluid and something all team members can empower to make decisions for themselves instead of being told what to do by their managers.

-Team members understand that they can rely on each other for help, and given any problem, they can work together as a team to find a solution and make the most strategic decision.
+Team members understand that they can rely on each other for help, and given any problem, they can work together to find a solution and make the most strategic decision.

 From this article, you have learned the psychology behind decision-making, which will improve your decision-making skills as a manager.